John and Caitlin Matthews: John Matthews

 John Matthews (born 1948) has been involved in study of the mysteries of Britain including the Arthurian Legends and the Grail Myth, for almost fifty years.
 He has published over ninety books on myth, the Arthurian Legends and Grail studies, including The Grail: Quest for the Eternal (1981), and most recently The Camelot Oracle (2012, with Will Worthington).
 He has also published short stories, a volume of poetry, and several children's books, most notably Pirates (2006) which was on the New York Times best-seller list for twenty-two weeks.
 His book Arthur of Albion (2009) won a gold Moonbeams award.

-He has taught throughout Europe and the United States and has acted as advisor for a number of media projects including the Jerry Bruckheimer film "King Arthur" (2004).
-He has appeared on the History Channel and Discovery Channel programs on Arthur and the Holy Grail, and shared a BAFTA award for his work on the educational DVD made to accompany "King Arthur".
+He has taught throughout Europe and the United States and has acted as advisor for a number of media projects including the Jerry Bruckheimer film King Arthur (2004).
+He has appeared on the History Channel and Discovery Channel programs on Arthur and the Holy Grail, and shared a BAFTA Award for his work on the educational DVD made to accompany "King Arthur".
 He has acted as a guest editor and member of the editorial board for the international journal Arthuriana.

 Caitlín Matthews

 Caitlín Matthews (born 1952) was born in Portsmouth, England, of British and Irish parents, and from an early age was aware of a spiritual dimension to life.
 She was initiated into the Fellowship of Isis in 1977 and was subsequently ordained as priestess in 1988.
 She continues as arch-priestess in the Arch Priesthood Union, as one of the custodians of the Fellowship of Isis.

 Following the publication of The Western Way she has written over sixty books including several works on the divine feminine, and the worlds of early Welsh and Irish literature.
-Her work reflects both the older academic sources and the newer Celtic mystical ones, but leaves out, according to Hutton, "the scholarly publications of the 1980s, many of which have radically altered existing views of the sources for our knowledge of the ancient Celts."
+Her work reflects both the older academic sources and the newer Celtic mystical ones, but leaves out, according to Ronald Hutton, "the scholarly publications of the 1980s, many of which have radically altered existing views of the sources for our knowledge of the ancient Celts."

 Matthews has led workshops in Britain and elsewhere, including the Temenos Academy, London; Regent's Park College, Oxford; the University of Jyväskylä in Finland, the University of Lisbon in Portugal, and at Studium Generale of the Arnhem Institute for the Arts in Netherlands.

 Criticism

-Ronald Hutton, commenting on Caitlín Matthews' works, states that she "falls below the standards required of a professional historian.
+Hutton, commenting on Caitlín Matthews' works, states that she "falls below the standards required of a professional historian.
 She makes no attempt to distinguish between the relative value of sources, so those from the seventh century and from the seventeenth are put together with no sense of context."
 He also states that she conditions her work to the needs of her audience and that she has incorrectly suggested parallels between Celtic lore and Native American religion.